Walk Through History Tour

 About the tour

 A group of hardy miners found gold in the Blue River in summer 1859 and the town of Breckenridge quickly sprang up with tents, shops and log cabins.
 Mining continued for almost a century through numerous booms and busts.
 This is our signature tour of Breckenridge's National Historic District.
 View historic buildings from log cabins to stately residences.
 Hear stories of gold strikes, robberies, business booms and busts, skiing pioneers and much more.
 The tour typically includes access into Victorian residences.
-However, due to current health restrictions this is an outdoor only tour at this time (summer 2020).
-This tour can be taken more than once as themes and routes vary depending on the tour guide.
+This is primarily an outdoor tour, but may include one indoor stop at the historic Briggle House.
+The Walk Through History Tour can be taken more than once as themes and routes vary depending on the tour guide.

 What to expect

-This is a 90 minute long outdoor walking tour offered in sun, wind, and snow.
+This is a 90 minute long, mostly outdoor walking tour offered in sun, wind, and snow.
 It covers about six town blocks and goes up and down a few small hills.
 There are frequent stops along the tour.
 Guests are standing most of the time; there are typically a couple opportunities for guests to sit.
 Dressing for the weather and conditions is important.
 Click here for more FAQs.

 History lovers, those interested in architecture, people who want to know more about how Breckenridge came to be, couples, singles, groups.
 This is a good activity for non-skiers/non-hikers or those taking a day off from hiking or skiing.